Limit theorems for a strongly irreducible product of independent random matrices under optimal moment assumptions: Random products and extractions

-To construct a Schottky measure, we will approximate a uniform distribution over a set of rank $1$ matrices that are in general position \ie the sum of $k$ distinct matrices in said set has rank exactly $k$ for all $k \le d$.
+To construct a Schottky measure, we approximate the uniform distribution over a set of rank-one matrices in $\partial'_1(\nu)$ that are in general position in the sense that the sum of $k$ distinct matrices in this set has rank $k$ for all $k \le d$.

-\begin{Lem} Let $\Gamma < \mathrm{End}(E)$ be a strongly irreducible and proximal semi-group and let $0 < \rho \le 1$.
-There exist an integer $N\in\NN$, a constant $\eps > 0$ and a family $([\pi_1], \dots, [\pi_N])\in\partial\Gamma^N$ such that:
+\begin{Lem} Let $\Gamma < \End(E)$ be a strongly irreducible and proximal semi-group and let $0 < \rho \le 1$.
+There exist an integer $M\in\NN$, a constant $\eps > 0$ and a family $([\pi_1], \dots, [\pi_M])\in\partial\Gamma^M$ such that:

 \end{Lem}